anthobarbarich/pc2020/content/practical.md

     to all the tickets I purchased?
   answer: No worries, you can choose the voucher option per ticket.
 - question: 'I would like to give (a part of) my ticket value to the festival! '
-  answer: We know many of your will also be financially affected by this crisis.
-But
+  answer: 'We know many of your will also be financially affected by this crisis.
-    if you have the means to support our project and donate to Paradise City that would be highly appreciated.
+    But if you have the means to support our project and donate to Paradise City that would be highly appreciated.
 The reality is that our organisation will be in a severe financial turmoil, all our income will evaporate and already many costs for organising the 2020 edition have been made.
 Also there is no insurance to cover this pandemic.
 Those donations will be exclusively used for green initiatives at the festival in 2021.
 As a token of appreciation, we will list all our supporters on our Hall of Fame that will be visible at the entrance of Paradise City 2021.
-    The option to donate will be featured in the voucher system that’s coming end of April.
+    The option to donate is featured in the voucher system: https://consumer.paylogic.nl/request-order-access/'
 - question: What do I need to do about personalizing my ticket?
   answer: This is not necessary at the moment.
 We will keep you updated about this
     later on.